elBranch/SpreadsheetHelper/README.md

-﻿# ExcelHelper
+﻿# SpreadsheetHelper

 A .NET library to simplify reading and writing Excel files using NPOI.

 ## Overview

-ExcelHelper provides a streamlined way to interact with Excel files (.xlsx and .xls) in your .NET applications.
+SpreadsheetHelper provides a streamlined way to interact with Excel files (.xlsx and .xls) in your .NET applications.
 It leverages the NPOI library to handle the complexities of the Excel file format, allowing you to focus on your data.

 Key Features: